yungtang-chou/Data-Science/README.md

 * 2020-02-24: **Yelp Review Analysis: Sentiment Analysis & Topic Modeling** [[Notebook]](https://github.com/patrick-ytchou/Data-Science/blob/master/1.%20Projects/YelpReviewAnalysis/Yelp%20Review%20Analysis%20--%20Sentiment%20Analysis%20%26%20Topic%20Modeling.ipynb) | [[nbviewer]](https://nbviewer.jupyter.org/github/patrick-ytchou/Data-Science/blob/master/1.%20Projects/YelpReviewAnalysis/Yelp%20Review%20Analysis%20--%20Sentiment%20Analysis%20%26%20Topic%20Modeling.ipynb)
     * Sentiment Analysis (Textblob, VADER, Afinn)| Topic Modeling | Natural Language Processing

 ---
+## Tableau Visualization
+Data Visualization is a critical skill not only for data exploration but also for the decision making processes, and Tableau is one of the most widely used software for visualization.
+As such, starting from April 2020 I deicde to put aside one hour weekly to create hone my visualization skills and find unique insights from data.

+[Workout Wednesday](http://www.workout-wednesday.com/) is a weekly data visualization challenge to help anyone interested in data visualization to build on the skills in Tableau.
+Each Wednesday a challenge is release and participants are asked to replicate the challenge that is posed as closely as possible.
+Thanks to this wonderful community, there are numerous resources that we can learn visualization from.

+<iframe seamless frameborder="0" src="https://public.tableau.com/views/WOW2020Week16-Canyoushowtheadjustedtargetmissingpipeline_15879189153500/Dashboard1?:embed=yes&:display_count=yes&:showVizHome=no" width = '800' height = '600' scrolling='yes' ></iframe>

+Check out my [Tableau Public Gallery](https://public.tableau.com/profile/yung.tang.chou#!/) if you are interesed in more informative visualization!

+---
 ## Data Science Learning Notes